75lb/veelo/README.md

 Recurse
 -------
-By default, Veelo ignore directories.
+By default, Handbraker ignore directories.
 If you wish to traverse into directories, processing the entire tree, use `--recurse`.

 With large directory trees, control which files are processed using `--include` and `--exclude` filters.
 Both these options accept Regular Expressions.
 For example, to only process `wmv` and `avi` files: